Passing 8,000 and looking to the future…what will 2013 bring you?

 Well, like many of us, my only ‘experience’ of book signing was watching it portrayed on TV and in film, i.e. a pretty exciting, thrilling glamorous thing, right?
 LOL!!!!!!
 Oh dear… If you are a celebrity, you’ll have people thronging around you, lining up to get a glimpse of you and a signed copy of your latest tome.
 If you are a new writer…you’re a nobody.
 No lining people, unless it’s to the tills, no throngs.

 Well, again, like every aspect of a writer’s journey, it will be unique to you.
-Some writer friends I know, don’t do it all, whether it’s because of time constraints or simply because they feel they can’t and don’t want to do the whole ‘selling’ thing and in fairness, it is an expensive venture, travelling, petrol, parking…it all adds up!
+Some writer friends I know don’t do it all.
+Whether it’s because of time constraints or simply because they feel they can’t and don’t want to do the whole ‘selling’ thing, I don’t know.
+In fairness, it is an expensive venture, travelling, petrol, parking…it all adds up!

 Exactly like walking down the street naked.
 That is how it feels…and no, I haven’t gone romping down the local lanes and roads starkers!
 But you feel utterly exposed and naked in a room of crowded strangers…yeap…prepare yourselves guys!